AnonymousHacker1279/MyPortal/README.md

     #!/bin/sh

-    cd /var/www/html  #Use your server directory here
+    cd /var/www/html  # Use your server directory here

     while true
     do
     git pull orgin master
-    sleep 30 #You can set any delay here (Remember, its in seconds).
-This is useful for a relatively real-time update, but values higher may be better for more traffic (To reduce bandwidth). done
+    sleep 60 # You can set any delay here (Remember, its in seconds).
+This is useful for a relatively real-time update, but values higher may be better if you have more traffic done

 Use *chmod +x updatescript.sh* to make it executable

 Then you can use a *crontab* to make it run automatically.

+Using *crontab* is very simple and straightforward.
+Using *crontab -e* you can add a new cron job to be scheduled.
+Go to [this page] (https://www.pantz.org/software/cron/croninfo.html) for cron examples and syntax.